ATNoG/rigourous-devprivops-docs/content/development/environment_setup.md

 }
 ```

+Replace `host` and `port` with the registry's host and port.

 ### 4.1 Build golang-fuseki image

 This image is the base upon which the tool is tested and packaged.
+Be aware that the fuseki version might change with time, please verify the version prior to making the image.

 ```Dockerfile
 # Use official Golang image